ArmLil/my-codes/todo-client-server-fullstack-8.1/backend/README.md

 hapi-swager is a plugin to watch and test the API interface in http://localhost:5000/documentation

-if you want to spawn a huge mount of users run spawnTweets.js node spawnTweets.js
+if you want to spawn a huge amount of users run spawnTweets.js node spawnTweets.js

 endpoints